tymciox/MemoryLeakEmbedded/README.md

 MemoryLeak is specifically designed for devices that may not have the capability to run more advanced memory management tools.
 For example, it can be effectively utilized with semihosting, offering a practical solution for memory leak detection on resource-constrained devices.

+MemoryLeak is specifically designed for data collection purposes.
+To visualize and analyze the collected data, you can utilize the related project [HeapVisualizationEmbedded](https://github.com/tymciox/HeapVisualizationEmbedded).

 ![Alt text](screen_visualization_heap.png)

 ## Contents